jensrossbach/esphome-luxtronik-v1/README.md

 ```

 ### Sensors
-The Luxtronik V1 component provides various sensors which expose data from the heating control unit.
+The Luxtronik platform provides various sensors which expose data from the heating control unit.
 All sensors are optional and can be omitted if not needed.
 Depending on the type of data provided by the Luxtronik heating control unit, either numeric, binary or text sensors are used to expose the values.

 #### Numeric Sensors
 The following numeric sensors can be configured: